You’re going where?

 Remember, hygiene may not be what you’re used to, so take the usual precautions and avoid foods that might make you sick.
 And of course, drink only bottled water and use it to wash your food.

 In some countries, you may have legitimate security concerns, which is why research is so important.
-As I write this, I’m in Tunisia, in North Africa.
+I visited Tunisia, in North Africa, a couple of years ago.
 This small country suffered several serious terrorist attacks in recent years, some targeting tourist resorts, so the concern is legitimate.

 Staying away from crowded areas or demonstrations is a good idea, but so is remembering that violence can – and does – occur anywhere.